fkhadra/react-toastify-doc/docs/drag-to-remove.md

 sidebar_label: 'Drag to remove'
 ---

-You can drag the toast to remove it:
+You can drag the toast to remove it.
+By default, the notifications are only draggable on touch devices.

 ![drag](https://user-images.githubusercontent.com/5574267/38770523-9438ff7c-4014-11e8-93a5-acd7dbdae52b.gif)